 If you drink coffee, most likely you’ve tried Kona.
-Whether you’ve grabbed a cup to go from a local gas station or buy beans to enjoy in the comfort of your own home, the sweetness and lack of bitterness are welcome to most coffee lovers.
+Whether you’ve grabbed a cup to go from a local gas station or bought beans to enjoy in the comfort of your own home, the sweetness and lack of bitterness are welcome to most coffee lovers.
 Unfortunately, however, the high price of Kona coffee cannot be denied.
 The real question though, is why?

-Let’s take an in-depth look at Kona coffee, how it tastes, why we love it, and why it’s so expensive.
+Let’s take an in-depth look at Kona coffee, how it tastes, why we love it, and why it is so expensive.
 If you haven’t tried this coffee, you’ll be able to decide if you want it in your cup.
 If you’re already a fan, you’ll understand why you’re expected to pay so much for a great cup of coffee.

 What Is Kona Coffee?

 Kona coffee features a sweet taste and smooth flavor.
 When drinking this coffee you’ll also notice a hint of nut and spice.
-As we already mentioned, one of the most popular things about Kona coffee is the lack of bitterness.
+As we already mentioned, one of the most popular things about Kona coffee is its lack of bitterness.
 This is rare when it comes to coffee.

 If you want a medium-bodied coffee that has fruity undertones then light-roasted Kona is for you.
 For those who prefer dark-roast coffee, you’ll get the opportunity to experience the buttery, caramelly and nutty flavor Kona brings to your morning cup.
 Either way, you’ll love it.

 Now that we’ve discussed the amazing taste of Kona coffee, let’s talk about where it’s grown.
 Yes, Kona is an expensive coffee, but honestly, aren’t most good coffees more expensive?
 Kona coffee is grown here in the United States.
 If you know anything about the US, then you know we don’t have many areas where coffee beans grow easily.
 Luckily, however, Hawaii allows the US to grow coffee beans, one of them being Kona.